cosminadrianpopescu/vim-sql-workbench/README.md

 In order to work properly, you should keep the settings on default.
 Settings like `workbench.console.script.showtime` could affect the functionality of `VIM sql workbench`.

+*Note*:

+Please note that the last version of the `sqlwbserver.py` script is not compatible with `SQL Workbench/J` before build 118.
+To use it with a previous build, you will have to use the `-O 1` parameter.
+Also, f you want to use a version of `SQL Workbench` prior to 118, you have to set the `vim` variable `g:sw_use_old_sw` to `1`.

 Connecting to a DBMS
 ========================================